-- 8.1.1 Where a Call-Off is proposed under an existing Framework Agreement or DPS that has been established by a consortium, collaboration, purchasing organisation or other public body, the Council may consider using this Framework Agreement or DPS if; - a.
-The Framework Agreement or DPS has been established by an entity, and via a process, which permits the Council to access those arrangements lawfully: - b.
-It is in the best interest of the Council to access the Framework Agreement or DPS, unless it does not offer representing clear Best Value for Money, which must be documented for audit purposes. - 8.1.2 Before undertaking a Call-Off under any Framework Agreement or DPS, thorough due diligence should be undertaken and advice sought from Procurement Services to confirm it is able to be used and whether it is appropriate to use it. - 8.1.3 Call-Offs must be awarded based on the criteria identified in the Framework Agreement or DPS.
+8.1.1 Where a Call-Off is proposed under an existing Framework Agreement or DPS that has been established by a consortium, collaboration, purchasing organisation or other public body, the Council may consider using this Framework Agreement or DPS if;

+a.
+The Framework Agreement or DPS has been established by an entity, and via a process, which permits the Council to access those arrangements lawfully;

+b.
+It is in the best interest of the Council to access the Framework Agreement or DPS, unless it does not offer Best Value, which must be documented for audit purposes.

-- 8.1.4 Where a Call-Off is undertaken via a direct award process (which is prescribed in the Framework Agreement), the Contractor must be requested in writing to supply a written submission, that is verified to confirm it can meet the requirements of the Council in accordance with the terms and conditions and pricing established in the Framework Agreement in advance of entering into a Contract unless otherwise prescribed in the Framework direct award call-off procedure. - 8.1.5.
+- 8.1.2 Before undertaking a Call-Off under any Framework Agreement or DPS, thorough due diligence should be undertaken and advice sought from Procurement Services to confirm it is able to be used and whether it is appropriate to use it. - 8.1.3 Call-Offs must be awarded based on the criteria identified in the Framework Agreement or DPS. - 8.1.4 Where a Call-Off is undertaken via a direct award process (which is prescribed in the Framework Agreement), the Contractor must be requested in writing to supply a written submission, that is verified to confirm it can meet the requirements of the Council in accordance with the terms and conditions and pricing established in the Framework Agreement in advance of entering into a Contract unless otherwise prescribed in the Framework direct award call-off procedure. - 8.1.5.
 Subject to the due diligence confirming the suitability of the Framework Agreement or DPS, it can be used as a potential route to market without going down one of the procedures outlined at CSO 10 to 13